Mint Green (band): History

 Growing up, Ronnica listened to Lauryn Hill and Billie Holiday in her dad’s car out of his custom speakers from his home island of Anguilla.
 Her mother was a singer who enjoyed soft rock and found herself at odds with Ronnica and her brother, as they loved louder groups like Korn and Linkin Park.
 As a teenager, Ronnica played in various rock bands.

 In 2015, right after Ronnica graduated high school, she made a Craigslist posting seeking a drummer for a new project, which is where she found Huang.
 Mint Green was the first band Ronnica played in where she was lead vocalist and front-woman.
 The band was named for Ronnica’s favorite color which she has described as, “not too loud, not too soft” like their music.

 In November 2017, after just one EP release, the band was approached at a show by 6131 Records about a record deal.
 This caused two members of the band to drop out, realizing they weren’t prepared for this level of commitment to the project.

 Mint Green released two independent self-funded EPs before being signed to Pure Noise Records and releasing their first full-length LP, All Girls Go to Heaven, in 2022.

-In 2023, Mint Green played Boston Calling Music Festival.
+In 2023, Mint Green played Boston Calling Music Festival's Sunday date on a lineup with Paramore, Queens of the Stone Age, and King Gizzard & the Lizard Wizard.

+In 2025, the band headlined the Rat City Arts Festival with other local groups, including Tiberius, and Shallow Pools.